Tabbouleh – Parsley and Whole Grain Salad

 - 1/8 tsp ground pepper

-- In large bowl, toss together barley, parsley, tomatoes, green onions and mint.
+- In large bowl, toss together cooked whole grains, parsley, tomatoes, green onions and mint.

 - In small jar with tight fitting lid, combine canola oil, lemon juice, salt and ground pepper.
 Secure lid and shake swell to blend thoroughly.